aau-claaudia/hpc/docs/strato/advanced-guides/check-ownership-guide.md

 ## Checking Volume Ownership

+It is unfortunately not possible to check the *user ownership* of a volume, but it is possible to check the *project ownership*.

+If you are in doubt about the ownership of the volume you can either:

+1. Complete [a volume transfer](transfer-volume.md) from within the project yourself.
+2. Create a ticket in ServicePortal for us to investigate the volume, please include
+      1. Volume ID
+      2. Project ID
+      3. Your User ID

 ### 1. **Log in** to the Strato web interface.
 1. Navigate to the [Strato web interface](https://strato-new.claaudia.aau.dk/)
 2. Log in with your AAU (WAYF) credentials.